 |Application Deadline: Open until filled, proposed starting date for this position is July 1, 2016

 |To Apply: Please send current resume, cover letter and three references (including telephone numbers and email addresses) to email@example.com.

 The Environmental Studies Program at Oberlin College invites applications for the position of A.J.
 Lewis Center Facilities Manager and Community Outreach Coordinator.
-This is a full-time, 12-month Administrative and Professional Staff position reporting to the Director of Environmental Studies.
+This is a full-time, 12-month Administrative and Professional Staff position reporting to the Director of Environmental Studies or his/her designate.
 We seek applicants with a combination of strong technical and interpersonal skills who are interested in enhancing the environmental performance and educational value of a facility named the most important green building in the last 30 years by Architect magazine.
-Primary responsibilities are: the management and upgrading of the Lewis Center for Environmental Studies, a unique ecologically designed and engineered facility; academic support; communications and community outreach.

 Tufts Community Relations (TCR) has been working with University Information Technology (UIT) for several years to donate computers to community agencies and schools.

 The Tufts Computer Donation Program collects, cleans up and donates Tufts-owned computers that are less than five years old to the Grafton, Boston, and Medford/Somerville communities.
 Older computers are recycled via Tufts’ long-standing recycling program.
 Before donation, all computer hard drives are wiped and their operating systems reinstalled.
 UIT then provides a list of available computers to TCR to identify organizations that would benefit from a donation.